ArchivistDevelopers/PruebaFlujo/README.md

 ![alt text](https://github.com/ArchivistDevelopers/Entertainment-smart-contracts/blob/main/Dependencies_v1.png?raw=true)
 ### Second Proposal
-3 contracts are deployed in this architecture.
+3 contracts and one interface are deployed in this architecture.
 The Main Experience contract inherits the functionalities of the Club options contract (both share many functionalities) and in turn, the Genesis inherits the functionalities of the Main Experience and Art&Collectibles contracts.
+The interface will include de functionalities to check the genesis members and to update the balance of the token

 **Pros** | **Cons**
 --- | ---